Frequently Asked Questions

 Audio Slideshows – Organising your Collection Store and Photographing your Collection Items

-MA (Vic) have developed a series of free practical online training sessions reflecting best practice technique on caring for and providing access to museum collections.
+MA (Vic) has developed a series of free training videos reflecting best practice technique on how to photograph collection items, creating a small exhibition, organising your collection store, caring for shipwreck artefacts, and shipwreck legislation in victoria.

 Where can I have our textiles cleaned?